How can businesses set up and accept recurring payments from customers?

 Link |

-A big draw is the custom lifecycle management system that helps you to onboard new customers, manage changes to subscriptions and streamline cancellations.
-Chargebee also offers an automated invoicing system specifically for recurring payments, as opposed to other software geared towards one-off bills.
+A big draw is the custom lifecycle management system helping you to onboard new customers, manage changes to subscriptions and streamline cancellations.
+Chargebee also offers an automated invoicing system specifically for recurring payments, as opposed to one-off bills.

-Linking the account with a payment system like Stripe (or the many other available integrations) allows you to expand on these tools.
+Linking the account with a payment system like Stripe (or its many other integrations) allows you to add more tools.
 For example, sending a payment link might be easier through Stripe than Chargebee.

 Transactions | Fees depend on chosen payment processor/method |